 Person claiming to be fugitive lawyer claims help in escape

-Someone claiming to be a fugitive Kentucky lawyer told a newspaper he had help in his escape while awaiting sentencing in a massive Social Security fraud case.
-In an email to the Lexington Herald-Leader, the person purporting to be Eric Conn said his only assistance was "from someone who is absolutely insusceptible to the reach of American law."
+Someone claiming to be a fugitive Kentucky lawyer has told a newspaper he had help in his escape about a month before he was to be sentenced in a massive Social Security fraud case.
+In an email to the Lexington Herald-Leader, the person purporting to be Eric Conn said the only assistance in his escape was "from someone who is absolutely insusceptible to the reach of American law."

 Add your comments below